La Liga president calls Mbappe PSG deal 'insult to football'

 Tebas has fiercely opposed the creation of the breakaway league.

-Mbappe has agreed in principle to turn down Real Madrid and stay at the French champions for another three years, AFP learned from a source close to the negotiations on Saturday.
+On Saturday, 23-year-old World Cup winner Mbappe agreed to stay at the French champions for another three years.

-PSG hope to make an official announcement by the end of the day that the 23-year-old forward is staying at the club, the source, who asked not to be named, said.
+"I am very happy to stay in France, in Paris, in my city," Mbappe told supporters on the Parc des Princes pitch before PSG faced Metz in their final Ligue 1 match of the season.

 © 2022 AFP